jranger615/Giga-Beacon/README.md

 # Giga-Beacon
+<H3>I am not responsible for any damage to your device, perform these modification at your own RISK!</H3>
-I highly recommed getting your Beacon from Lukes Lab so you can get the 5M USB for the Giga. https://www.lukeslabonline.com/products/beacon?variant=49920272597293
+<br />I highly recommed getting your Beacon from Lukes Lab so you can get the 5M USB for the Giga.
+https://www.lukeslabonline.com/products/beacon?variant=49920272597293

 <h2>Things to Print</h2>